nathanmacinnes/pretendr/README.md

 circular references in your objects until this is fixed.
 * A class mocking interface would be nice.
 There're a few issues to work out before that can happen though.
+* Prototype properties aren't mocked, and won't be inherited into the mocked object's prototype chain (except in the case of arrays, functions and object literals).